lucafrance/lucafrance.github.io/_drafts/ssh.md

 ---
-title: SSH on Windows basics
+title: SSH basics on Windows
 tags: []
 mastodon:
 ---

-I recently got into self-hosting and needed to use SSH.
+I am building a homelab and got using SSH a lot.
 Here is what I learnt.

-TODO: esempio formulati con `<client_username>@<client_hostname>` connesso a `<server_username>@<server_hostname>`.
-You are user on a Windows client and you want to connect to Linux server.
+This guide applies to a Windows client logging in on a Linux server.

 ## What is SSH

-Secure Shell (SSH) is a protocol to log in on remote machines.
+[Secure Shell (SSH)](https://www.rfc-editor.org/rfc/rfc4251) is a protocol to log in on a remotely.
-It is useful to manage a home server from a client.
-Is is also a practical way to manage headless machines (without keyboard and monitor attached).
+Is is a practical way to manage one and more servers from a client.

-SSH has 2 main advantages:
-- You don't have to retype the user password to log in each time.
-- SSH keys are automatically long random, therefore safer.

 ## SSH software on Windows

-There are several programs to ssh.
+There are several programs that implement SSH.
 On Windows, [Putty](https://putty.software) has been a popular for a long time.

+TODO screenshot mr robot putty

 Another one is [OpenSSH](https://www.openssh.org/), which is installed by default since Windows 10 build 1809.
 The rest of this guide refers to OpenSSH.
 The `ssh` command in PowerShell is running OpenSSH under the hood.
+The configuration files of OpenSSH are saved in `C:\Users\username\.ssh`.

 ```
-PS C:\Users\lucaf> ssh -V
+PS C:\Users\username> ssh -V
 OpenSSH_for_Windows_9.5p2, LibreSSL 3.8.2
 ```

 ## Connecting with SSH for the first time

-In these examples I am logging in as the `pi` user on a Raspberry Pi on my home network.
-The Raspberry Pi is identifiable by its *hostname* `raspi` as defined in `/etc/hostame`.
+Your server is identifiable by a hostname, as defined in `/etc/hostame`.
+You log in on the server by typing `ssh username@server-hostname`.

-I get a warning, because I am connecting to `raspi` for the first time.
+I get a warning, because I am connecting to `server` for the first time.
 I confirm that I want to connect, I then enter the password for `pi` to log in.

 ```
-PS C:\Users\lucaf> ssh pi@raspi
+PS C:\Users\username> ssh username_server@server
-The authenticity of host 'raspi (100.74.178.36)' can't be established.
+The authenticity of host 'server (100.74.178.36)' can't be established.
 ED25519 key fingerprint is SHA256:roZMHYUkhDul7IK3L+J4M4BtuBjYc5W73sFz/G8U9r8.
 This key is not known by any other names.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
-Warning: Permanently added 'raspi' (ED25519) to the list of known hosts.
+Warning: Permanently added 'server' (ED25519) to the list of known hosts.
-pi@raspi's password:
+username_server@server's password:
-Linux raspi 6.12.75+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.12.75-1+rpt1 (2026-03-11) aarch64
+Linux server 6.12.75+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.12.75-1+rpt1 (2026-03-11) aarch64

 The programs included with the Debian GNU/Linux system are free software;
 the exact distribution terms for each program are described in the